ChidiNdego/loan-default-capstone-project/starter_file/README.md

 # Capstone Project - Loan Default Prediction

-This is the last of three projects required for the fulfilment of the Microsoft Azure Machine Learning Engineer Nanodegree Program with Udacity.

 This is a follow up to an [earlier project](https://github.com/ChidiNdego/Loan-Defaulters-Prediction) on the same loan default dataset.
 The earlier project was completed with the traditional data science method using jupyter notebook.
 It was accomplished using Random Forest and Neural Network models.
 Here, a faster and profitable cloud-based solution is provided using Microsoft Azure Machine Learning Ecosystem.